**Objections must be lodged by 22nd June 2018**

 The Witham Valley Park Preservation Group (WVPPG) is a newly-formed group of residents and local business owners who have come together to express concern around, and campaign against, the proposed Animal Rendering Plant at Villa Farm, Norton Disney.
+This factory, if built, would affect over 15,000 local villagers.

 *Red line depicts Notts/ Lincs Border.
 Proposed factory site at Villa Farm site on the purple line.
 Photo courtesy of Google maps.